If you work at Adobe and want to contribute to Adobe documentation, you have several options to choose from.

 Do one of the following:

 experienceleague.adobe.comin either stage or production.
-Click the Edit this page option in the right rail.
+Click the Edit this page icon in the right rail.

 Click the pencil icon, and make your edits.